Trial Director Discount for CJA Panel Attorneys Licenses

 Telegram – cloud-based instant messaging app with end-to-end encryption that allows users to send messages, photos, videos, audio messages and files.
 It has a feature where messages and attachments can disappear after a set period of time.

 CoverMe – a private messaging app that allows users to exchange messages, files, photographs, and phone calls from a fake (or “burner”) phone number.
-It also allows for private internet browsing, and llows users to hide messages and files.
+It also allows for private internet browsing, and allows users to hide messages and files.

 Confide – a messaging app that allows users to send end-to-end encrypted messages.
 The user can also send self-destructing messages purportedly screenshot-proof.